 Numerous governmental agencies enforce comprehensive federal, state and local laws and regulations on a wide range of environmental, employment, safety and other matters.
 VF could be adversely affected by costs of compliance or violations of those laws and regulations.
 In addition, the costs of products purchased by VF from independent contractors could increase due to the costs of compliance by those contractors.
-Further, violations of such laws and regulations could affect the availability of inventory, thereby affecting our net sales.
+Further, violations of such laws and regulations of inventory, thereby affecting our net sales.